 Live out your The Holiday Christmas fantasies at Harrowby End this winter.
 This cosy cottage sleeps two and is picture perfect with its thatched roof, exposed beams and cottage garden.
 It’s set in the village of Ebrington near Chipping Campden in the north Cotswolds.
 And as well as a handy village shop you also have award-winning gastro pub The Ebrington Arms on your doorstep.

-The heart of the cottage is an open plan sitting and dining room, with a wood-burning stove to keep you warm on a winter’s night.
+The heart of the cottage is an open plan sitting and dining room, which has a wood-burning stove to keep you warm on a cold winter’s night.
 There’s also a well-equipped galley kitchen, and upstairs there’s a bedroom with king-sized bed and en-suite shower room.
 The property is beautifully presented, mixing up character features and a stylish, contemporary décor.

 Things to do nearby: As well as the Ebrington Arms, the Churchill Arms in Paxford is another great local pub.
 The cottage is only two miles from the market town of Chipping Campden and the lovely gardens at Hidcote and Kiftsgate are within walking distance.
 There are plenty more great walks nearby too, including Dover’s Hill and the start of the Cotswold Way.